suns-echoes/array-utils/docs/utils/exclusive.md

 Exclusive
 =========

+### `exclusive`

-Method returns new array containing items exclusive to all input arrays.
+Method returns new array containing non-intersecting items from input arrays.

 Note: *This method takes at least two arrays.*